Fytex/simple-ransomware/README.md

 # Just a Simple Ransomware made in C for Windows

-This ransomware uses XOR cypher to encrypt the files.
+This ransomware uses XOR cipher to encrypt the files.
 It will only affect non-system files under User desktop's directory.
 This is limited to User's directory but you can specify another relative instead of Desktop's one or None by changing **RELATIVE_FOLDER**'s value in main.c.

 Once you run the program it will check if the first file is encrypted or not.
 If it´s not encrypted it will encrypt all the not encrypted others and vice versa.